davidtheclark/react-aria-tabpanel/README.md

 # react-aria-tabpanel

-A fully accessible, extravagantly flexible, React-powered Tab Panel component
+A fully accessible, extravagantly flexible, React-powered Tab Panel component.

+[In the works.]